Making Excellence Inclusive is AAC&U’s guiding principle for access, student success, and high-quality learning. It is designed to help... Read more

 AAC&U has been awarded a $520,000 grant over a three-year period from Newman’s Own Foundation and a $399,763 grant from the W.K.
 Kellogg Foundation to create Truth, Racial Healing & Transformation (TRHT) Campus Centers at higher education institutions across the country.

-In alignment with the focus areas of Newman’s Own Foundation and the Kellogg Foundation, AAC&U believes that the work of the proposed TRHT Campus Centers will empower people to live and to prosper in a civil and humane society that promotes full inclusion for everyone.
+In alignment with the focus areas of Newman’s Own Foundation and the Kellogg Foundation, AAC&U believes that the work of the first ten TRHT Campus Centers will empower people to live and to prosper in a civil and humane society that promotes full inclusion for everyone.

 View the press release to learn more about AAC&U's partnership with the Newman's Own Foundation and the Kellogg Foundation.

 AAC&U President Lynn Pasquerella and W.K.
 Kellogg Foundation Vice President for Policy and Senior Advisor Gail Christopher talk about the significance of partnering to support racial and social justice through the TRHT enterprise.